Letterbook/FEP/feps/fep-a4ed.md

 7. A proposal with status `FINAL` can not be changed or updated.
 8. A proposal with status `WITHDRAWN` remains in the repository and can be resubmitted.

+### Editors

+A list of editors is maintained in the `EDITORS` file at the root of the FEP repository.

+### Submission Methods

+A list of methods in which a proposal may be submitted is maintained in the `SUBMISSION_METHODS` file at the root of the FEP repository.

 ## History

 The process and format described in this proposal is influenced by other community driven documentation efforts such as the BitTorrent Enhancment Proposal Process [BEP-1], Scheme Request for Implementation [SRFI] and the IETF RFC Series [RFC-8729].